CellMap logo

 csc fetch-data

-This will retrieve all of the groundtruth data and corresponding EM data for each crop and save it to ./data on your local filesystem.
+This will retrieve all of the groundtruth data and corresponding EM data for each crop and save it to ./data relative to this README.md on your local filesystem.
+This is the default BASE_DATA_PATH defined in the global configuration file (config.py).
+You can change the configured paths with this file as you like.

 Additionally, you can request raw data in all resolutions (not just those matching the annotations), extra raw data beyond the borders of the annotation crops (i.e. padding), custom download location, and more.
 To see all the options for the fetch-data command, run